-This adventure north and the last few days meandering through BC had been very relaxing.
-We were NOT looking forward to the hubbub and activity of the Lower Mainland.
-We had not driven Hwy 99 between Hwy 97 and Vancouver for many years and decided it was a good day to do that.
-The Horseshoe Bay ferry terminal is on the north side of Vancouver and the hectic traffic could be avoided.
+This adventure north and meandering through BC had been very relaxing.
+We had not driven Hwy 99 between Hwy 97 and Vancouver for many years and decided it was a good day for that.
+The Horseshoe Bay ferry terminal is on the north side of Vancouver.

 Turning off Hwy 97 onto Hwy 99 headed westbound

 Marble Canyon Provincial Park is about 30km from Hwy 97.
-We planned our lunch stop to be there.
 Unlike most provincial park campgrounds, Marble Canyon was not well suited for larger units.
 It was a bit tight, but we found a spot for lunch.

 Turquoise Lake at Marble Canyon Provincial Park